danrobdean/online-services/README.md

 #### Analytics Pipeline

-Everything you need to get started with the collection of data to inform your game design.
+Everything you need to get started with the instrumentation of your game & the collection of data to inform your design.

 - [Explainer](./docs/analytics-pipeline/README.md)